We need something a bit more nuanced to get to root causes and effective resolutions.

 As a way to name that familiar feeling, the word Jealousy is great.
 Everyone immediately gets it.
 But its usefulness pretty much ends there.
 It certainly doesn’t provide any insight into what’s going on or what to do.
 It’s worse than useless, in fact, because it’s misleading.

-Jealousy is an umbrella term.
-It’s an oversimplification of a whole constellation of complex, nuanced thoughts and feelings.
-Jealousy comes in distinct flavors, with different causes and resolutions, that need to be distinguished.
+That’s because Jealousy is an umbrella term—it’s an oversimplification of a whole constellation of complex, nuanced thoughts and feelings.
+There are distinct flavors, with different causes and resolutions, that need to be distinguished.

 Compared to what’s there, Jealousy—the word—is more of a dismissive wave of the hand.
 Oh, you’re just jealous, that’s all.
 Case solved, nothing more to say about it.